Klamath Basin

 OVER MANY DECADES, THE BASIN HAS GONE THROUGH TREMENDOUS CHANGE:

-• The building of private hydropower dams that blocked salmon passage for decades, with dire repercussions for Indigenous people and fishing economies.
+• The building of private hydropower dams that blocked salmon passage for decades, with dire repercussions for Tribal people and fishing economies.

 • Construction of a federal irrigation project that brought hundreds of new farmers and ranchers to the upper basin and drained thousands of acres of wetlands.

-• Forced removal of Indigenous People from their homelands.
+• Forced removal of Tribal people from their homelands.

 • Changes in forest management leading to more severe wildfires.